 Comparative Perspectives on Refugee Politics

-From March 18 to 23, 2018, ten Master’s students from the Institute for Media and Communication Studies at the Free University of Berlin participated in an excursion to Lebanon.
+From March 18 to 23, 2018, ten Master’s students from the Institute for Media and Communication Studies at the Free University of Berlin participated in a study trip to Lebanon.
 Guided by Prof. Dr. Carola Richter of the Free University Berlin and Prof. Dr. Tamirace Fakhoury of the Lebanese American University, the students were able to gain exciting insights into Lebanon's refugee politics, the commitment of local and international NGOs to Syrian and Palestinian refugees and the media approach to the refugee topic.
 In June 2018 Lebanese students will visit Berlin.

 Why does this project take place in Lebanon and Germany?
 In both countries around one million Syrian refugees have arrived in the past years only – a challenge for both.
 To see the difference: Lebanon is a much smaller country, marked by a civil war that wasn’t long ago.
 In order to evaluate possible measures and solutions of refugee politics, the students’ aim is to learn about the political and historical background of each country.
 Therefore, on the first day of the excursion, an introduction with diverse lectures took place at the partner university, the Lebanese American University.
 A further background discussion at the Beirut office of the Konrad-Adenauer-Foundation also provided deeper insights into the complex historical and current political developments in Lebanon.